In ecommerce, just like in any other industry, it’s impossible to accurately handle your finances if you don’t keep your financial records in order.

 Net Income = (Total Revenue + Gains) – (Total Expenses + Losses)

 Below is an example of an income statement:

 A balance sheet is a comprehensive report about the company’s liabilities, assets, and shareholders’ equities at a particular moment.
 It contains data on the possessions and debts of a company, as well as investments made by investors and shareholders.

 Typically consisting of two columns, with assets on the left side, and liabilities with the shareholder’s equity on the other side, a balance sheet is based on the equation below:

 Cash Flow Statements

-- And how the money is being spent
+- Learning how the money is spent in the company.

 Operating activities reflect how much cash is generated from a company's products and uses of cash from business activities.